nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

     * 1a.
 Download the jar file and copy into an empty folder

     * 1b.
 Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
-The window size may not be optimum.
+The window size may not be optimal.

 ### **Add a new person**